 Paul and Daisy Soros Fellowships for New Americans provide opportunities for continuing generations of able and accomplished new Americans to achieve leadership in their chosen fields.
 Up to thirty fellowships are awarded each year.
 Each fellowship supports up to two years of graduate study in the U.S., in any field and in any advanced degree-granting program.

 Candidates must be new Americans, i.e. permanent residents or naturalized citizens of the U.S. if born abroad or children of naturalized citizens if born in the U.S. Candidates must be under 31 years of age at the time of application and current college seniors or recent graduates.
 Students already enrolled in a graduate program are eligible provided they are not beyond their second year of study.
+The first year of Fellowship funding cannot be deferred.

 The program uses three primary selection criteria to evaluate candidates: